marigold-dev/training-dapp-1/README.md

 ### List other poke contracts via an indexer

-Instead of querying heavily the rpc node to search where are located all other similar contracts and retrieve each address, use an indexer. an indexer is a kind of enriched cache API on top of an rpc node.
-On this example, the TZKT indexer is used to find other similar contracts.
+Instead of querying heavily the RPC node to search where are located all other similar contracts and retrieve each address, use an indexer. an indexer is a kind of enriched cache API on top of an RPC node.
+In this example, the TZKT indexer is used to find other similar contracts.

-1. You need to install jq to parse the Taqueria json configuration file.
+1. You need to install jq to parse the Taqueria JSON configuration file.
    [Install jq](https://github.com/stedolan/jq)

 1. On `package.json`, change the `dev` command on `scripts` configuration.
 Prefix it with a `jq` command to create an new environment variable pointing to your last smart contract address on testing env: